-In 2018, Meltdown celebrated its 25th year with the enigmatic Robert Smith in the curator’s chair.
+In 2019, Meltdown celebrated its 26th year with Nile Rodgers in the curator’s chair.

 English classical composer and pianist George Benjamin was Meltdown’s first ever curator.
 His 1993 festival brought together leading classical talent including performances from The London Philharmonic Orchestra, London Sinfonietta and Ensemble Modern.